Bach flower remedies: Use

 Each solution is used alone or in conjunction with other solutions, and each flower is said by advocates to impart specific qualities.
 Remedies are usually taken orally.

-The solutions may be recommended by a naturopath or by a trained Bach flower practitioner after an interview.

-The best known solution product is the Rescue Remedy combination, which contains an equal amount each of rock rose, impatiens, clematis, star of Bethlehem and cherry plum remedies.
-Rescue Remedy is a trademark and other companies produce the same formula under other names, such as Five Flower Remedy.
-Rescue Cream contains the same remedies in a cream form, with the addition of crab apple.
+The best known solution product is the Rescue Remedy combination, which contains an equal amount each of rock rose, impatiens, clematis, star of Bethlehem, and cherry plum remedies.
+Rescue Remedy is a trademark, and other companies produce the same formula under other names, such as Five Flower Remedy.

 Philosophy

-Bach believed that illness was the result of a conflict between the purposes of the soul and the personality's actions and outlook.
-This internal war, according to Bach, leads to negative moods and to "energy blocking", thought to cause a lack of "harmony", thus leading to physical diseases.
+Bach believed that illness resulted from a conflict between the purposes of the soul and the personality's actions and outlook.
+According to Bach, this internal war leads to negative moods and "energy blocking", thought to cause a lack of "harmony", causing physical diseases.

 Bach derived his solutions intuitively and based on his perceived psychic connections to the plants, rather than using research based on scientific methods.
 If Bach felt a negative emotion, he would hold his hand over different plants, and if one alleviated the emotion, he would ascribe the power to heal that emotional problem to that plant.
-He imagined that early-morning sunlight passing through dew-drops on flower petals transferred the healing power of the flower onto the water, so he would collect the dew drops from the plants and preserve the dew with an equal amount of brandy to produce a mother tincture which would be further diluted before use.
+He imagined that early-morning sunlight passing through dewdrops on flower petals transferred the healing power of the flower onto the water, so he would collect the dew drops from the plants and preserve the dew with an equal amount of brandy to produce a mother tincture which would be further diluted before use.
 Later, he found that the amount of dew he could collect was not sufficient, so he would suspend flowers in spring water and allow the sun's rays to pass through them.
 If this was impractical because of lack of sunlight or other reasons, he wrote that the flowers may be boiled.
 The result of this process Bach termed the "mother tincture", which is then further diluted before sale or use.

 Bach was satisfied with the method, because of its simplicity, and because it involved a process of combination of the four elements:

-By the time of his death in 1936 at 50 years of age, Bach had created a system of 38 different flower remedies along with their corresponding theories of ailments.
+By his death in 1936 at 50 years of age, Bach had created a system of 38 different flower remedies and their corresponding theories of ailments.